kaliRegenold/SeniorDesign/DesignDoc/source/productdescription.rst

 ~~~~~~~~~~~~~~~~~~~~

 The NASA Robotic Mining Competition involves university teams across the United
-States building a robot capable of mining icy-regolith either remotely, semi
+States building robots capable of mining icy-regolith either remotely, semi-autonomously,
-autonomously or fully autonomously.
+or fully autonomously.
 The competition takes place indoors in
-pre-build practice pits.
-The pits are covered in dirt on top of rock and have
+pre-build fields.
+The fields are covered in BP-1 on top of rock and have
 a set mining site and a hopper to deposit rock that has been mined.
 The robot
 is placed in a random orientation in front of the hopper and must navigate
-across the pit to the mining location.
+across the field to the mining location.
 The robot must then mine past the top
 layer of dirt to the the regolith and fill the hopper in the robot with the
 regolith.
 Once full it must navigate back to the hopper and deposit the
 mined regolith.